-The compilation of the Core Competencies was developed through the NYACH Partners Council with input and validation provided by employer partners.
+This core curriculum was developed through the NYACH Partners Council.
 The development consisted of recommendations based on research and a literature review conducted by the Greater New York Hospital Association, and input from the following Partner organizations:

-1199SEIU Training and Employment Funds Community Health Care Association of New York State City University of New York Greater New York Hospital Association Paraprofessional Healthcare Institute Southern New York Association
+1199SEIU Training and Employment Funds Community Healthcare Association of New York State City University of New York Greater New York Hospital Association Paraprofessional Healthcare Institute Southern New York Association

-Additionally, the competencies were reviewed and contributed to by the NYS Department of Health DSRIP/SIM Workforce Workgroup Subcommittee to Identify Recommended Core Curriculum for Training Workers in Care Coordination Titles.
+Additionally, the curriculum outline was reviewed and contributed to by the NYS Department of Health DSRIP/SIM Workforce Workgroup Subcommittee to Identify Recommended Core Curriculum for Training Workers in Care Coordination Titles.
 Members of this group include: